Captain-Sangam/webContract/README.md

 ## Setting up your local environment

 The app needs you to provide some secrets as a local `.env.local` file.

+You'll need an etherscan API key, which you can get from [here](https://docs.etherscan.io/getting-started/viewing-api-usage-statistics)

 Set it up as follows
 ```
 NEXT_PUBLIC_ETHERSCAN_API_KEY=<< enter the key here >>